 In addition, when playing online, there is no security mechanism to prevent your character from dying if you loose the connection, which happened a lot on battle.net when I was playing.
 Ideally, a character should be instantaneously logged out.
 However, it for some reason stays in the game, and sometimes this gives monsters enough time to kill it off, and there is nothing we can do to prevent it.

 If you do plan on playing either of these games, beware that they are incomplete, poorly designed and NOT balanced around Hardcore mode.
 It is really a shame, because a lot of hours has gone down the drain for me.
-And in the end I simply decided to stay away from Hardcore, because it is utterly broken, and designed by idiots.
+And in the end I simply decided to stay away from Hardcore mode when playing online, because it is utterly broken, and designed by idiots.

 I hope this post will earn me some money on ads, to compensate me for my wasted hours, and save readers from wasting their time.
-Hopefully some game designers will also read it, and then decide to put more effort into fixing these persistent bugs.
+Hopefully some game designers will also read it, and then decide to put more effort into fixing these persistent bugs and flaws.

 It's not like any of these issues are new.
 They have been around since the Diablo 2 days.
 It is really ridiculous that later games include the same issues.